catppuccin/vscode-icons/CONTRIBUTING.md

     - `src/defaults/fileIcons.ts` for files.
     - `src/defaults/folderIcons.ts` for folders.

-4. Run `pnpm icons:optimize` and `pnpm icons:generate` and other flavours will be automatically created in their respective folders!

-5. You can run `pnpm icons:preview` to regenerate flavour previews and ensure everything is looking fine.
+4. Run `pnpm icons -a` to optimize the SVGs, generate other flavors and generate previews.
+You can also proceed step by step (run `pnpm icons --help` for more info).

 ### Running the extension locally